zamiang/zamiang-dot-com/posts/_posts/2015-04-20-freelancing-as-travel-nursing.md

 My brother is preparing to start out as a traveling nurse.
 The [traveling nursing](http://en.wikipedia.org/wiki/Travel_nursing) position was created as a response to nursing shortages.
 When a hospital starts to staff up, they bring traveling nurses onto the team for 3 months to hold them out in the interim.
 Since there is an engineering shortage, I wonder if it is possible to apply the travel nursing model to engineering.

-At Artsy, did something not unlike this.
+At Artsy, did something like this.
 We hired by starting engineers with a three month contract to try out the relationship.
-Even if things did not work out, we would get a good amount of value out of the relationship.
-They would start and be on boarded in a couple days and then start picking up tickets.
-Eventually they would take on a project or work on fixing problems on their own.
+Even if things did not work out, we would get a value out of the relationship.
+They would start and onboard, then, in a couple days, start picking up tickets.
+Eventually they would take on a project or work on fixing problems on their own requiring less oversight since they understand the goals of the organization.

-'There be dragons' when applying a model from a formal field and to an informal field like programming.
-Why not think about hiring freelancers as bringing in reinforcements.
-Have an engineer join the organization for a short period of time.
-Maybe if you treat people like they are integral to to the success of something awesome, they will act like it.
+Why not think about hiring freelancers as bringing in reinforcements?
+Next time you hire a freelancer, just have them join the organization for a short period of time.
+Maybe if you treat people like they are integral to the success of something awesome, they will act like it.

 Nurse!